mingbo[dot]cai [at] ircn[dot]jp

 Aaron T. Nakamura

-Aaron Nakamura belongs to three labs: Cai Lab, Nagai Lab, and Watanabe Lab.
-He earned his Bachelor’s degree from the University of Minnesota-Twin Cities, majoring in Psychology with a minor in TESL (Teaching ESL).
+Aaron Nakamura jointly works at Cai Lab, Nagai Lab, Watanabe Lab, and Baby Lab.
+He attended the University of Minnesota-Twin Cities for his graduate education in counseling psychology after earning his Bachelor’s degree in psychology with a minor in TESL (Teaching ESL).
 He has a background in working for youth at a mental health treatment center.
 His research focuses lie primarily in the fields of clinical, developmental, and cultural psychology.
-His research interest has two distinct and overarching goals.
-The first goal is to examine the impact of Early Childhood Adversity (ECA), mainly child maltreatment, and alterations in brain structures, as well as the brain’s functions.
-He is also interested in how we can facilitate the development of resiliency and positive brain plasticity.
-The second goal of his research is to investigate how people can formulate and stabilize one’s national, racial/ethnic, and cultural identity through ECA.
-He is specifically interested in how we can mitigate the negative effects of identity crises and support healthy identity development.
-He is also broadly interested in language acquisition, especially the acquisition of L2 after the critical period and the impact of the psychological environment.
+He is interested in examining the impact of Early Childhood Adversity (ECA), mainly child maltreatment, and alterations in brain structures/functions.
+He is also interested in investigating how people can formulate and stabilize one’s national, racial/ethnic, and cultural identity through ECA.
+He is also broadly interested in language acquisition.

 I am a research assistant at Cai Lab.
 I got my bachelor’s degree from Peking University, China, where I majored in physics and minored in economics.
 In the lab, I am currently working on an fMRI data project and exploring more interests in neuroscience.
 In my spare time, I like reading and hanging out with friends, exploring coffee shops, delicious foods, and mountains.